lencx/learn-rust/README.md

 # to run all the tests in a particular integration test file
 cargo test --test <filename>

+cargo login <API_TOKEN>
+cargo publish
+# `--undo`: By adding `--undo` to the command, you can also undo a yank and allow projects to start depending on a version again
+cargo yank --vers <version> [--undo]
 ```

 ### Local Documentation